-Making a real difference to the fashion industry starts with ourselves.
-By putting a greater value on the clothing we buy will ensure we are purchasing smarter.
+Making a real difference in the fashion industry starts with ourselves.
+Putting a greater value on the clothing we buy will ensure we are purchasing smarter.
 That means not buying for just a single occasion.
 But by building an interchangeable wardrobe promoting well-made garments manufactured from fabrics that have longevity.

 This sustainable method of production and promotion of considered purchasing is evident through the brands in our list.
 Through initiatives like avoiding unnecessary discounts or reinvesting profits back into environmental causes, they are making a difference.